Homological mirror symmetry for the quartic surface: The algebras and

-Let $\QQ_4$ be an $R_4$-linear and $\rho_T$-equivariant $A_\infty$-algebra whose underlying vector space is $Q_4$, which satisfies \eqref{eq:mu1zero}, and which is nontrivial in the sense of not being gauge equivalent to the trivial $A_\infty$-structure.
-As an aside, note that because the elementary inner automorphisms of $Q_4$ are also automorphisms of $\QQ_4$, $\rho_T$-equivariance is actually the same as $\rho_G|H$-equivariance, hence independent of $\Sigma$.
-We have no need of proving the existence of such an $A_\infty$-algebra abstractly, since it will be constructed geometrically later on from coherent sheaves or as a Fukaya category.
+Now suppose that $\QQ_4$ is an $A_\infty$-algebra structure on $Q_4$, satisfying \eqref{eq:mu1zero} and which is compatible with the structure of an $R_4$-bimodule as well as with the action of $T$.
+Finally, assume that $\QQ_4$ is not formal (not isomorphic to the trivial $A_\infty$-structure).
+We have no need of proving the existence of $\QQ_4$ algebraically, since it will be constructed geometrically later on from coherent sheaves, and also again as a Fukaya category.
 The uniqueness statement is:

 \begin{lemma} $\QQ_4$ is unique up to ($R_4$-linear, $T$-equivariant) $A_\infty$-isomorphism. \end{lemma}